-Appeals
+6. Appeals

-At the conclusion of the Formal Resolution Process, either Party may appeal upon the grounds described in Section D of the Law School's Sexual Misconduct Policy.
-Please see (reference to section on Appeals in Southwestern Law School Sexual Misconduct Policy).
+At the conclusion of the Formal Resolution Process, either Party may appeal upon the grounds described in Section B(4) of Appendix A of the Law School's Sexual Misconduct Policy.
+Please see the reference to the section on Appeals in Appendix A of the Southwestern Law School Sexual Misconduct Policy.

-Consolidation of Cases
+7. Consolidation of Cases

-In the event that the allegations under this policy involve allegations of a violation of a separate policy, whether Student Code of Conduct, Faculty Handbook, or Staff Handbook, the School shall have the right, within its sole discretion, to consolidate those other allegations within one investigation and/or hearing.
+In the event that the allegations under this policy involve allegations of a violation of a separate policy, whether Code of Student Professionalism and Conduct, Faculty Handbook, or Employee Handbook, the School shall have the right, within its sole discretion, to consolidate those other allegations within one investigation and hearing.
 Allegations of a violation of a separate policy are not required to be handled using the procedural requirements set forth in this policy.

-Training for Investigators, Hearing Officers, Hearing Panel, Appeals Officers, Title IX Coordinator
+N. Training for Investigators, Hearing Officers, Hearing Panel, Appeals Officers, Title IX Coordinator